-In time, every household accumulates many items that it doesn’t uses or has multiple copies of.
+In time, every household accumulates many items that it doesn’t use or has multiple copies of.
 You don’t want to pack nor move things you won’t need in your new home.
 The months before moving is a perfect time to sort out your belongings and get rid of those that no longer have a place in your household.

 Additionally, you want to get stacked on duct tape, masking tape, markers, newspapers, packing paper, bubble wrap and all the shrinkwrap you can find.
 Organise them into a single box for ease of use and to help the house movers do their job easier.

 - Put your necklaces in between two sheets of plastic wrap.
 Take out the air bubbles and it will preserve them from tangling, saving you time when you get to unpacking.